 In the example below, centimeters and meters are converted to a common unit.

 Use a procedure as input.
 The useunits option must be provided to indicate that the procedure involves computation with units.

 Include a unit with the x-axis and y-axis ranges.

-Use the useunits option to specify which units should be displayed in the axis labels.
+Use the useunits option to specify units, while the computation does not involve units.
+This means that the specified units are incompatible with the ones given by the range and the computation.
+These units will be displayed in the axis labels.
 This is useful if the expression to be plotted cannot easily be made to accept units - for example, if it comes from a lookup table.
 In this case, it is essentially the same as the labels option.

 lookup ≔ Interpolation:-Interpolate⁡seq⁡1..10,2,5,1,2,6,3,−4,2,4,5,method=nearest